Taste profile

 Lunch Box is a medium alcoholic cocktail for brunch with Beer, Amaretto, Orange Juice.

-Tequila Slammer is a easy alcoholic cocktail for summer patio with Tequila, 7-Up.
+Michelada is a advanced alcoholic cocktail for summer patio with Beer, Tomato Juice, Lime Juice.

 What people are saying